 The Alumni Association, in collaboration with the USD Paralegal Program, offers continuing education seminars, workshops, and courses that members may take at discounted prices.
 We are pleased to have approval from the State Bar of California to offer MCLE (Mandatory Continuing Legal Education) credit at many of our seminars.

-The next Continuing Legal Education offerings will be:
+The next Continuing Legal Education offering will be:

 The Ethics class taught by David McGowan, J.D. was well worth spending two hours on a Saturday morning...